MartaFuentesF/NLP_classification_reddit_posts/README.md

 ### Text Processing and Analysis

-Top words in each subreddit were identified using CountVectorizer.
-Additionally, a custom preprocessor was implemented to remove URLs, emojis, and special characters.
+The top words in each subreddit were identified using CountVectorizer.
+A custom preprocessor was also implemented to remove URLs, emojis, and special characters.
 The lemmatize-tokenize function was applied to further process the text data.

 ![Most Common Words in Posts (from both sources combined)](https://git.generalassemb.ly/martafuentes/project-3/blob/master/Images/bar_most_common_all.png?raw=true)

 ![Distribution of Post Lengths by Word Count for Each Source](https://git.generalassemb.ly/martafuentes/project-3/blob/master/Images/bar_post_len_by_word_al_aita.png?raw=true)